c-tek/vyos/docs/vyos-installation.md

 ## 6. Configuration

-The automation API relies on environment variables for its configuration, including VyOS connection details, API keys, and network resource ranges.
-You can set these variables directly in your shell or, for persistent configuration, create a `.env` file in the project root.
+The automation API relies on environment variables for its core configuration, such as database connection details and VyOS router credentials.
+Dynamic resources like API keys, IP pools, and port pools are now managed via dedicated API endpoints.

+You can set environment variables directly in your shell or, for persistent configuration, create a `.env` file in the project root.

 **Recommended: Create a `.env` file**
 Create a file named `.env` in the `vyos-automation` directory with the following content.
 Replace placeholder values with your actual secrets and network details.